jharwell/sierra/docs/src/faq.rst

    A: You could create one or more controller categories/controllers in ``controllers.yaml``.
-Within each category *AND* controller, you can specify arbitrary changes to the ``--template-input-file``: adding tags, removing tags, modifying attributes.
+Within each category *AND* controller, you can specify arbitrary changes to the ``--expdef-template``: adding tags, removing tags, modifying attributes.
 This is a good way to apply tricky configuration which doesn't really fit anywhere else, or to try out some "quick and dirty" changes to see if they do what you want before codifying them with a python